slynn1324/cshatag/README.md

        -remove     remove cshatag's xattrs from FILE
-       -q          quiet mode - don't report <ok> files -qq         quiet2 mode - only report <corrupt> files and errors
+       -q          quiet mode - don't report <ok> files -qq         quiet2 mode - only report <corrupt> files and errors -new-only   update new files only, skip files with existing hashes -ignore <pattern>
+                   regular expression pattern for files to ignore.
+       -stats      report statistics upon completion

 EXAMPLES
        Check  all regular files in the file tree below the current working di‐